rfoucard/cra-fast-track/Doc/Whereas.md

 # Cyber Resilience Act – Recitals (“Whereas”) Overview & Structure

+The “whereas” recitals explain why the law exists and what problems and goals it addresses.
+They provide context and show how this Regulation fits with other EU laws.
+They don’t create direct obligations, but they guide how the binding articles should be interpreted in practice.
+They also document the legislator’s intentions and policy choices, which is crucial for authorities, courts and stakeholders when applying or revising the rules.

-Summaries and full text of the Cyber Resilience Act recitals (“Whereas”), grouped by theme to show the structure and logic of the Regulation.
+This version adds summaries as "TLDR;", and groups by theme to show the structure and logic of the recitals.

 - **Estimated reading time (summaries only):** ~15 minutes
 - **Estimated reading time (full text + summaries):** ~60 minutes